Bob Prince: The Possum and The Gunner

-Many veteran observers believe Prince did his best work while paired with longtime sidekick Jim "The Possum" Woods and vice versa from 1958 through 1969, which coincided with the rise of the Pirates as a championship-caliber team.
-Indeed, it was roughly halfway through Woods's debut season when Prince—inspired by Pittsburgh's dramatically improved showing after nearly a decade mired deep in the National League's second division—first dubbed Forbes Field "The House of Thrills."
-It was Woods who first referred to Prince as "The Gunner."
-Some say this was because of his staccato, rapid-fire style, others claim it was the result of an incident with a jealous, gun-toting husband.
-Woods allegedly recounted to an interviewer in Cleveland that two decades ago, during Woods' first spring-training with the Pirates in Fort Myers, Florida (1958), Prince had had a narrow escape from an encounter with a jealous husband who was packing a gun.
+Many critics believed Prince and longtime sidekick Jim "The Possum" Woods did their best work while paired together in the 1958 through 1969 seasons, a period that coincided with the rise of the Pirates to contender status.
+It was roughly halfway through Woods's debut season when Prince, inspired by the team's marked improvement after nearly a decade in the National League's second division, began to call Forbes Field "The House of Thrills".
+It was Woods who first referred to his partner as "The Gunner", some said because of Prince's staccato style.
+Others claimed it was the result of an incident with a jealous, gun-toting husband.
+Woods allegedly recounted to an interviewer in Cleveland that, during his first spring training with the Pirates in Fort Myers, Florida in 1958, Prince had had a narrow escape from an encounter with a jealous husband who was packing a gun.

-To be sure, no one bled black and gold like Prince did before or since.
-Invariably, when his Buccos were trailing in the late innings by two runs, he'd say, "We need a bloop and a blast!"
-If calling for three runs, he would say, "We need a bleeder, a bloop and a blast!"
-He would call a great double play a “Hoover job,” and his praise of Bill Mazeroski as perhaps the finest fielding second baseman ever was evident throughout Maz's tenure with the Bucs.
-His great love, appreciation and respect for Roberto Clemente represented one of the few who didn't downplay the great right fielder due to his playing for the non-elite Pittsburgh Pirates.
-Unique was Prince's “excited voice,” an electrified component of his announcing which won the loyalty of Pirate fans forever.
-His cleverness slipped over into Woods' style as well, and by the mid-'60s, The Possum would be announcing the presence of pinch-hitter (and reserve catcher) Jesse Gonder with, "Let's go up yonder with Jesse Gonder."
-(The two would continue working together through the season, after which the flagship station KDKA refused to match a higher salary offer from KMOX in St. Louis for Woods to join Jack Buck in the Cardinals' booth; that partnership only lasted two seasons.)
-Prince was more of a rooter than a homer, in that he always showed respect to opponents and the game alike.
-Like the vast majority of broadcasters of his time, he rarely second-guessed players or managers.
-He was especially close friends with Milwaukee Braves pitchers Warren Spahn and Lew Burdette.
+Prince's “excited voice” was a component of his announcing that earned him the loyalty of Pirates fans.
+His cleverness influenced Woods' style as well, and by the mid-1960s, The Possum was announcing the presence of pinch hitter and reserve catcher Jesse Gonder with, "Let's go up yonder with Jesse Gonder."
+The two continued working together through the season, after which the flagship station KDKA refused to match a higher salary offer from KMOX in St. Louis for Woods to join Jack Buck in the St. Louis Cardinals' booth, a partnership that would last two seasons.

-Prince would reunite with Woods on two separate occasions for the USA Network.
-The first was on July 26, 1979, for a game between the Pirates and Cincinnati Reds in Pittsburgh.
+Prince was reunited with Woods on two separate occasions for the USA Network.
+The first was on July 26, 1979, for a game between the Pirates and the Cincinnati Reds in Pittsburgh.
 The second occasion was on August 28, 1980, for another Pirates game in Pittsburgh against the Reds.

+'Gunnerisms'

+During his career, Prince coined numerous terms and catch phrases that became part of his on-air lexicon.
+Some of the most often used: